-Using a BlueRail board to run DC trains and lights on a conventional train set
+Using an old BlueRail Blue Horse board to run DC trains and lights on a conventional train set

 Category : Articles

 This article is written about the old “Blue Horse” boards.
 Similar behavior can be achieved using BlueRailDCC boards, but BlueRailDCC boards do not support multiple LEDs.

 You can use a BlueRail Blue Horse board to control a DC train layout and up to 4 lights or accessories from your smart device.
 Use the diagrams below to see how to easily modify a 9 wire harness and connect a power supply.
 This is a great simple solution for HO, N or even Z train sets.
 You cannot control separate trains independently, but you can control either a single train or multiple locos as a consist.

 Note: to simplify the diagram, the colored wires on the 9-pin plug in these diagrams are not in the proper order.
 Please use the wire color to make your connections.

 The diagram below shows how to power up to 4 low voltage LED lights on your layout.
 These can be independently controlled from your smart device in the “Light Panel”.